What is Yoga Therapy?

 Health Benefits of Yoga Therapy

-At Best Drug Rehabilitation, clients can participate in yoga fitness, which will help them tremendously while they take part in their treatment program.
-The many benefits of yoga therapy are as follows:
+In some facilities, clients can participate in yoga fitness, which will help them tremendously while they take part in their treatment program.
+There are many benefits of yoga therapy.

 - There is a biochemical response in the body when yoga and deep breathing techniques are performed.
 The movements involved cause a surge in hormones, which work to create a calming feeling throughout the mind and body.
 This feeling relieves stress and tension in the body and mind.